 Many employees believe that because they are engaged in “sales” that they are not entitled to overtime pay or minimum wage.
-The Orlando overtime lawyers at LaBar & Adams, P.A. have discerned that the basis of this belief by employees is that they are paid on a “commission basis,” and therefore are not entitled to overtime pay or minimum wage.
+The employment lawyers at LaBar & Adams, P.A. have discovered that the basis of this belief by employees is that they are paid on a “commission basis,” and therefore are not entitled to overtime pay or minimum wage.
 This belief is false.
 Just because an employee is paid on a “commission” or on a “production” basis does exclude them from receiving overtime pay or minimum wage.
-Rather, “commissions” are simply payments for hours worked.
-This is true regardless of whether the commission is the sole source of the employee’s compensation, is paid on some other basis, and regardless of the method, frequency, or regularity of computing, allocating, and paying the commission.
+Rather, “commissions” is simply a modality of payment.

 It has been found that the following types of salesperson are entitled to overtime pay and minimum wage: